TypiCal25/Knowledge/Club Activities/IEEE/Chip-8 Emulator/Chip-8 Emulator.md

 This is how the stack pointer works.

-Subnesting-routines can be stored using this st
+Subnesting-routines can be stored using this stack memory.
+But what about the parameters that need to be passed along with the stack pointer.